 Unfortunately, all the speakers of the Azeri language had less than 100 observations, so they are not presented in the analysed sample.
 And for the Chukchi language, only one speaker met the criterions for inclusion in the sample.

-Table N. Quantitative information by gender.
+Table 6.
+Quantitative information by gender.